 DPE is relatively new and less well understood

-Compared to DPM, DPE is a relatively new and emerging discipline that is in the process of socializing new concepts and solutions—including local and remote build caching, distributed testing, build scans, and build and test failure analytics.
+Compared to DPM, DPE is a relatively new and emerging discipline that is in the process of socializing new concepts and solutions—including local and remote build caching, test distribution, build scans, and build and test failure analytics.
 Some concepts get confused, which may create some initial friction in their adoption, such as the functional difference between build caches and binary repositories.
 However, this is a normal part of the growing pains associated with establishing a new software solution category.

 DPE solutions do not yet support all developer environments

 DPE solutions, like Gradle Inc’s Gradle Enterprise, currently focus on the JVM and Android ecosystems and may provide more limited support for other environments.
 However, it is expected that DPE solutions will expand their footprint over time to support fully all popular developer environments.
 While some DPM tool metrics are toolchain/technology specific, some apply more broadly across ecosystems.

 |First level focus is on measuring…||People||Process & Technology|

 |SDLC lifecycle focus is on…||All phases||Build & Test|

 DPM and DPE are complementary, not competing approaches to improving developer productivity.
 However, they can compete for the lion’s share of both your mind and your wallet.
 If you’re living in a Java ecosystem, start with investing in the fastest car: Developer Productivity Engineering.

 To see Developer Productivity Engineering technology in action, check out the Develocity Demo Video.